Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-The financial reporting framework in Brazil is established under the Corporations Law No. 6404/76 of 1976, amended in 2007 by Law No. 11638/07 to align financial reporting requirements in Brazil with international benchmarks.
+The financial reporting framework in Brazil is established under the Corporations Law No. 6.404 of 1976, amended in 2007 by Law No. 11.638 to align financial reporting requirements in Brazil with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB).
 The Corporations Law requires all companies to prepare financial statements in accordance with Brazilian generally accepted accounting principles (Brazilian GAAP).
-PIEs are defined in Brazil as listed companies, mutual funds, financial institutions, insurance companies, and large companies.
-In addition to complying with the requirements of the Corporations Law, PIEs are under the legal obligation to additional financial reporting requirements issued by the respective regulatory bodies.
+Public Interest Entities (PIEs) are defined in Brazil as listed companies, mutual funds, financial institutions, insurance companies, and large companies.
+In addition to complying with the requirements of the Corporations Law, PIEs are under the legal obligation to prepare additional financial reporting in accordance with requirements issued by the respective regulatory and supervisory bodies, amongst them:

-• The Securities and Exchange Commission (CVM) supervises listed companies and investment funds;
+• The Securities and Exchange Commission (CVM) for listed companies and investment funds;

-• the Central Bank of Brazil (BCB) oversees the banking sector and financial institutions; and
+• the Central Bank of Brazil (BCB) for the banking sector and financial institutions;

-• the Superintendence of Private Insurance (SUSEP) monitors the insurance and open pension funds markets; and
+• the Superintendence of Private Insurance (SUSEP) for the insurance and private pension markets; and

-• the National Superintendence for Complementary Pensions (PREVIC) supervises the closed pension funds.
+• the National Superintendence for Complementary Pensions (PREVIC) for the closed pension funds.

 All corporate entities must comply with the National System of Commercial Registry (SINREM) filing requirements.